SEACrowd/seacrowd.github.io/_includes/welcome.md

 <blockquote style="background-color: #F87A63; color: white">
     <h3 align="center"> 🚨 Call for contributors! 🚨</h3>
-    <p>You can also participate in this initiative and become a co-author of SEA-VL!
-For more detail check our [SEA-VL blog post](https://seacrowd.github.io/seavl-launch/)!</p>
+    You can also participate in this initiative and become a co-author of SEA-VL!
+For more detail check our [SEA-VL blog post](https://seacrowd.github.io/seavl-launch/)!
 </blockquote>